Chris Wood: Burnley striker undergoing medical at Newcastle who have met release clause of around £25m

-Chris Wood is undergoing a medical at Newcastle as he finalises personal terms for a £25m move from Burnley.
+Chris Wood will finalise a £25m switch to Newcastle after undergoing a medical before completing a move from Burnley.

 Newcastle hope to complete a deal for the striker on Wednesday after triggering a release clause with a sizeable bid to secure a replacement for Callum Wilson, who has been ruled out for two months with a calf injury.